‘RHONY’ Star Ramona Singer Is Reportedly Trying To Bring Missy Pool To The Cast For Season 12

 Although the entire cast of Season 11 is expected to return for Season 12, the source said there may be one or two more cast members added to the show to “spice things up.”

-During the 11th season of The Real Housewives of New York City, de Lesseps was accused of many of being self-absorbed and unconcerned with the lives of her co-stars.
+During the 11th season of The Real Housewives of New York City, de Lesseps was accused by many of being self-absorbed and unconcerned with the lives of her co-stars.
 However, as fans later learned, de Lesseps was focusing solely on herself in an effort to remain sober following a controversial arrest in December 2017.

 Following Season 11, de Lesseps and her co-stars appeared to get to a better place during the three-part reunion.